Air out with the right window opener

 Univent de Luxe has the same cylinder and the same functions as the other two, though this one differs by having double springs for closing the window.
 This model should be used in greenhouses with polycarbonate windows as they are not heavy enough to close and stay closed by themselves.
 Univent de Luxe also has a click system, so they are easy to dismantle in the winter.

-Common to all three models is that they fit in all Juliana greenhouse models with roof lights, all Halls models, all Eden models and by far most other makes on the market.
 All three models have the same cylinder that can be purchased as a spare part.
 To ensure the longest possible life, we recommend that the cylinder is dismantled in winter and stored frost-free.

 Tips for perfect ventilation

 Roof vents are placed as far away from the doors as possible to ensure maximum draught.
 In addition, one or more louvre windows can be mounted.
 These are placed on the side of the greenhouse that has the most shade and preferably in the same bay but the opposite side of the roof vents.
-(Available for Juliana Gartner, Juliana Premium, Juliana Orangeri and Juliana Compact)
+(Available for Juliana Gartner, Juliana Premium, Juliana Orangeri and Juliana Compact).

 - Current blog posts